Before You Distribute AI Music in 2026 | Free Guide

 They will be the ones who build repeatable release systems.

-That means they know how to prepare files, check policy-sensitive issues, document their process, build fallback links, avoid artificial streaming traps, and learn from each release.
+That means they know how to prepare files, check platform-sensitive issues, document their process, build fallback links, avoid artificial streaming traps, and learn from each release.

-This guide teaches that system at the beginner level.
+This guide teaches that system in plain language.

 Important Disclaimer